burhanelgun/MissedCallCenter/README.md

 * Getting notifications from websocket (Implicitly) - http://localhost:8085

 ### Create a user
-For creating a new user: Send POST request to http://localhost:8085/saveUser URL
+For creating a new user: Send POST request to http://localhost:8085/saveUser

-By providing a JSON simular to this:
+Sample JSON request:
 ```JSON
 {
     "name":"Mehmet",